bmarques1995/glslbuilder/readme.md

 # GLSL Builder

-This is a project that uses a solution to compile a set of HLSL files to cso or spv.
-Is completely inspired in Visual Studio and its solution schema.
+This is a project that uses a solution to compile a set of GLSL files to its text specific target, to be compiled by opengl.
+Is a fork of the project [HLSLBuilder](https://github.com/bmarques1995/hlslbuilder.git).

-The builder is based in 4 pipelines:
+The builder is based in 2 pipelines:

 ## Graphics Pipeline (.gp) (will be the first pipeline implemented)